 The Brazilian of Lebanese ancestry, started his career in Europe, competing in Formula Europa Boxer.
 He was driving Cram Motorsport’s Tatuus-Alfa Romeo and after winning five races, he became the series champion in 1994.
 In the following year, Kanaan moved to Italian Formula 3, driving a Dallara 395-Opel and did well.
 He won one race and had nine podium finishes what was enough to take 5th place at the end of the season.

-Immediate success in Indy Lights
+Immediate success in the Indy Lights Series

 In 1996, Kanaan moved to the US and debuted in Indy Lights Series.
 He spent two years in the competition and did an excellent job which allowed him further progress.
 In his rookie season, the Brazilian scored two wins driving Tasman Motorsports’ Lola-Buick and finished the season as a runner-up.
 The following year was even better as Tony became a champion.
 Again he had two wins on his account but had five podium finishes.
 At the end, he was six points ahead of his compatriot Helio Castroneves what was the beginning of a great rivalry.

-Switch to CART Series
+Progressing to CART Championship Series in 1998

 For the 1998 campaign, Kanaan stayed with Tasman Motorsports but switched to CART World Series.
 This time, a rookie season wasn’t as good as in the Indy Lights.
 Tony had only two podium finishes to take 9th place in the Drivers’ championship, but still he has won Rookie of the Year award.
 In 1999, driving for Forsythe Racing, Kanaan clinched maiden victory in the CART Series, winning the U.S. 500 race at Michigan.
 Unfortunately, most of the season wasn’t so good and he had to settle for 11th place overall.